- Choosing the languages supported by the project and the analysis

 - Languages supported by the different project elements

-- Writing the UI in the different languages
+- UI in different languages

 - Languages that use a specific character set